jfriedly/foreign-currency/README.rst

 TODO
 ----

+* Add a git commit hook that generates the summary of all countries and inserts it into the README.

+* Add a git commit hook to generate the map.

 * Use a shell to iterate over every inventory piece and assert that it's denomination is valid (``assert piece.denomination in (d['name'] for d in country.denominations)``)

 * Make sure that all the Eurozone countries have obsolete set to true on their most recent denomination.